Last updated: 12/01/2012

 Shared Data Plans

 Adding confusion to the issue are the "shared" data plans by Verizon and AT&T (Verizon plan shown on the left).
 These allow you to buy a "pool" of data and share it among 10 "devices" - so your aircard no longer comes with 5GB of data a month.
 Instead, you are charged a basic monthly fee for the aircard (in the case of Verizon, $20/month).
 The data that the aircard uses comes from the "pool" of data that you purchase separately.
 In the chart to the left, 6 GB of data cost you $80/month.
 Your smartphone also has a monthly device charge - $40/month on Verizon, and can also share from the same data pool.
 You can do this with a tablet also (assuming it is a cellular-enabled tablet) - it has a device charge of $10/month.
 If you have a lot of devices that want to use cellular data the shared data plans can actually be cheaper.
 It also allows you to add smartphones that may not be using that much data for a cheaper monthly cost.
 How is that, since it is $40/month?
-Well all minutes and all texting is now "free" on the shared data plan.
+Well all voice minutes and all texting is now "free" on the shared data plan.
 So although that second phone is costing you more per month ($40 vs $30 on the old plan) there is no additional charge for minutes or texting.
 It may end up cheaper when you look at the total package cost.
 You have to figure it based on your usage.

 Moving to the shared data plan is currently optional for existing customers.
 You can stay with the tiered "device/data" plan, where you pay for the device and it includes a certain amount of data, or you can move to the shared data plan, where the device charge is cheaper, and you buy a pool of data that all share.
 New customers MUST go on the shared data plan.
 If you are an existing customer and choose to move to the shared data plan, your USB aircard charge will drop to $20/month.
 So if you are entitled to a free upgrade get the 4G aircard (or a Jetpack).
 You have nothing to lose and you will have 4G speeds where available.